Next Generation Library Challenge

 But much more work needs to be done to truly transform the user experience in Next Generation Libraries.

-To support these efforts, the Rhode Island Office of Innovation, in partnership with the Office of Library and Information Services, launched Round 1 of a Next Generation Library Challenge in the spring of 2017, called Studio Rhode.
+To support these efforts, the Rhode Island Office of Innovation, in partnership with the Office of Library and Information Services, launched two rounds of a Next Generation Library Challenge in 2017, called Studio Rhode.

 Adams Public Library

 The first round of Studio Rhode supported two libraries with in-kind support from Apple as well as grant funds to sustain their efforts.